 “In 2015, DePuy recalled 3,474 defective surgical tools used in Attune knee surgery.”

-An FDA announcement said a small wire coil on the instruments could come off during surgery.
+An FDA announcement reported that a small wire coil on the instruments could come off during surgery.
 If that happened, the coil could fall into the surgical site.

 DePuy received FDA approval for Attune in December 2010.
 The FDA approved it through the agency’s 510(k) clearance process.